onchainengineering/hmi-wirtual/docs/admin/networking/workspace-proxies.md

 Each workspace proxy should be a unique instance.
 At no point should 2 workspace proxy instances share the same authentication token.
-They only require port 443 to be open and are expected to have network connectivity to the coderd dashboard.
+They only require port 443 to be open and are expected to have network connectivity to the wirtuald dashboard.
 Workspace proxies **do not** make any database connections.

 Workspace proxies can be used in the browser by navigating to the user